Operación Triunfo series 10: Gala 12

-Gala Final (19 December 2018)
+Final Gala

 In the final, the winner of the series was decided by public vote.
 Each finalist performed a popular song of their choice, and after that, the first round of voting ended.
 The two finalists with the fewest votes were eliminated.
 A second round of voting began to determine the winner of the series, and the three remaining finalists performed the song they had sung on "Gala 0".